ViewBox

 It must be evaluated in the context of an instance of ViewBox

-, use MetaMarker and FrontSubmit in order to apply this to a specific box
+, use FrontInstanceReference and FrontSubmit in order to apply this to a specific box

 It returns the current content if no string is specified as an argument.
-Use it with MetaMarker and FrontFetch
+Use it with FrontInstanceReference and FrontFetch.

 ViewBox`OuterExpression